 Pro tip: It's easiest to measure the vent opening from inside the trailer.
 If your trailer's vent has an interior trim piece or garnish, remove it first to expose the edges of the opening.

-2. Measure Garnish SizeA garnish is the trim piece that covers the vent opening on the inside of your trailer for a clean, finished look.
+The leg length of this garnish is 5" from the top of the lip to the top of the garnish.2.
+Measure Garnish SizeA garnish is the trim piece that covers the vent opening on the inside of your trailer for a clean, finished look.
 Usually the garnish slides into a groove or channel on the vent and is attached with screws to the trailer ceiling.Garnishes come in different sizes or depths (referred to as leg length) to fit different vent models and roof thicknesses.
 Most vent assembly kits include a garnish, though you can purchase one separately if you need a different size.Make sure your garnish is the right length by measuring your roof's thickness from inside your trailer, then checking the garnish dimensions.
 If your roof is thin and you can't find a short enough garnish, you can purchase a longer one and cut it to fit with a fine tooth saw or tin snips.

 Pro tip: It's best to trim your garnish indoors, especially in winter, so that the plastic remains at room temperature.
 Warm plastic will be easier to trim and will be less likely to crack or shatter.